 Picture a patient who’s tired and always thirsty.
-These are signs of hyperglycemia, common in diabetes1.
+These are signs of nursing diagnosis of hyperglycemia, a common symptom of diabetes.
 Your sharp eye and nursing skills can turn a bad situation into a manageable one.
-With your help, your patients can learn to monitor their blood sugar and find their way to better health.
+With your help, your patients can learn to monitor their blood sugar and achieve better health.

-• Fasting blood glucose levels over 125 mg/dL or over 180 mg/dL after eating may be considered hyperglycemic1.
+- Fasting blood glucose levels above 125 mg/dL or postprandial levels above 180 mg/dL may be considered indicative of hyperglycemia.

 Understanding Hyperglycemia and Its Impact

-Hyperglycemia, or high blood glucose levels, is a serious health issue2.
-It happens when blood glucose is over 125 mg/dL while fasting or over 180 mg/dL 2 hours after eating2.
-People with pre-diabetes have blood glucose between 100 mg/dL and 125 mg/dL, which increases their risk of getting type 2 diabetes2.
+Hyperglycemia, or high blood glucose levels, is a serious issue.
+It occurs when glucose levels are over 125 mg/dL while fasting or over 180 mg/dL after eating.
+Prediabetics have blood glucose levels between 100 mg/dL and 125 mg/dL, which increases their risk of getting type 2 diabetes.

 Common Symptoms and Warning Signs